shryshs/apero/content/me/index.md

 {{< panelset >}}
 {{< panel name="About ME!" >}}

 Hello and welcome to my corner of the internet!
-I'm Shreyash, an aspiring Data Scientist and AI Engineer with a passion for Data.
+I'm Shreyash, a passionate A.I. and Data Science Engineer.
 I'm excited to share my journey, insights, and experiences with you.

 With a background in Artificial Intelligence and Data Science, I've had the privilege of diving deep into the world of Data Science.
 From [innovative projects](https://shreyash.rbind.io/project/), I've honed my skills in Python, Machine Learning, Data Science and I'm constantly seeking new ways to push the boundaries of what's possible.